tetsuo/tetsuo.github.io/articles/warp.md

 ---
-title: Experimenting with functional abstractions in Go
+title: Functional abstractions in Go
-cover_title: Experimenting with functional abstractions in Go
+cover_title: Functional abstractions in Go
-description: Experimenting with Go's generics and their practicality in modeling common FP patterns without higher-kinded types.
+description: Experimenting with Go's generics and their practicality in modeling common FP patterns
 tags: go,tutorial
 published: 2024-08-30T00:00:00
-updated: 2025-05-27T13:37:00
+updated: 2025-05-30T13:37:00
 ---

-> [**warp**](https://github.com/tetsuo/warp) is a collection of functional data types built to explore Go 1.18 [generics](https://go.dev/blog/intro-generics) and their practicality in modeling common FP patterns without higher-kinded types.

-The introduction of [**generics**](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling parametric polymorphism—has greatly expanded the language's potential for unlocking new functional paradigms, offering an exciting new playground for nerds like myself to explore.
+> The introduction of [**generics**](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling parametric polymorphism—has greatly expanded the language's potential for unlocking functional paradigms, offering an exciting new playground for nerds like myself to explore.

 Let's begin by comparing polymorphism in Haskell and Go.

-#### ⚠️ Go 1.23 update

-At the time I wrote this post, Go lacked native support for function-based iteration, but that changed in Go 1.23 with the introduction of [**range over function types**](https://go.dev/blog/range-functions), providing a built-in alternative to the approach used here.
-In addition, a recent [proposal](https://github.com/golang/go/issues/61898) aims to introduce the `golang.org/x/exp/xiter` package, which appears to include a set of combinators similar to those in `warp`.
-Naturally, these advancements render libraries like this obsolete, as Go now provides a more idiomatic and significantly more performant solution.

 # Polymorphism in Haskell